This post may contain affiliate links. Please read our disclosure policy.

 • 1/4 cup tomato paste

-• 6 cups low sodium vegetable stock (or broth)
+• 6 cups low sodium vegetable stock or broth

-• salt and pepper to taste
+• 1 pinch salt to taste

 • 2 tablespoons Italian dried herbs